ghiculescu/seed-fixtures/README.md

 Use your `seeds.rb` as fixtures when running tests.

+Read the back story of this gem: https://ghiculescu.substack.com/p/using-realistic-development-and-test

 Currently only Rails 7 is supported.
 PRs to support older Rails versions are welcome!

 ## Quick start